chr33s/pdf/packages/codepoints/README.md

 > A parser for files in the Unicode database.

+Distributed as native ES modules with NodeNext resolution (use Node.js 18+ or a modern bundler).

 `@chr33s/pdf-codepoints` lives in the [`chr33s/pdf`](https://github.com/chr33s/pdf) monorepo and provides native ES modules with TypeScript declarations.

 ## Overview